Continuing Education Activity

 2. Low glomerular filtration rate (GFR): a low glomerular filtration rate would impair the kidney's ability to get rid of water.
 Typical examples are acute kidney injury (AKI), chronic kidney disease (CKD), and end-stage renal disease (ESRD).

 3. Low solute intake: Patients on a regular diet consume 600 mOsm to 900 mOsm of solute per day.
 Solutes are defined as substances that are freely filtered by the glomeruli but have a relative or absolute difficulty in being reabsorbed by the tubules in relationship to water.
 The main solutes are urea (which comes from the metabolism of proteins) and electrolytes (e.g., salt).
 Carbohydrates do not contribute to solute load.
 In steady-state conditions, solute intake is equal to urine solute load.
 Therefore, it is expected that these patients also excrete 600 mOsm to 900 mOsm of solute in the urine.
 Urine volume, and hence water excretion, is dependent on the urine solute load.
 The more solute one needs to excrete, the larger the urine volume one needs to produce.
 The less solute one needs to excrete, the smaller the urine volume one needs to produce.
 Patients who eat a low amount of solute per day (e.g., 200 mOsm/day), on steady-state conditions, will also excrete a low amount of solute in the urine, and therefore they will do it in a smaller volume of urine.
 This decreased urine volume will limit the capacity of the kidneys to excrete water.
-Typical examples of this are beer potomania and tea-and-toast diet.
+Typical examples of this are beer potomania and the tea-and-toast diet.

 SIADH (Syndrome of inappropriate antidiuretic hormone secretion)